The Best Sales Cadence Based on 33 Million Emails

 To ensure the best outcomes, always call with a clear reason such as an observation made about their business that you want to discuss further.
-And if you miss them, both a voicemail and follow-up email are necessary.

-Second Touch: Email
+Second Touch: Send a Follow-up Email

 With each follow-up, you create more opportunities for your recipient to reply, and your first follow-up is the most important to ensure momentum.

 This finding also tells us that manual emails are more effective than automated emails, which draws light on how important personalization is these days.
 Buyers today prefer a more personal approach.
 Always cater your message to the recipient, their company, and their specific needs.Save top-performing emails as templatesNever write the same email twice with Yesware

-Third Touch: Call
+Third Touch: Call and Leave a Voicemail

 This gives you more flexibility in your sales cadence to test which channel works best for you and your specific audience.

-When talking to sales professionals, the common reasons as to why calling is slightly higher here is because 1. it’s often the fastest way to do business and 2. when prospects don’t answer the first call and follow-up, they’re likely to try again to attempt to catch them at a better time.
+When talking to sales professionals, the common reasons as to why calling is slightly higher here is because 1) it’s often the fastest way to do business and 2) when prospects don’t answer the first call and follow-up, they’re likely to try again to attempt to catch them at a better time.

-Fourth Touch: Call
+Fourth Touch: Call Again

 For the fourth touch, calling is much more evident here.